Tent Rental in Bozeman, MT

 Rental camping tents for Yellowstone and Big Sky Adventures.

 Explore Rentals offers nearly the full line of premium Big Agnes tents.
-Our rental program allows you to safely and comfortably sleep under the stars without the investment of purchasing new equipment, or hauling it on the plane with you.
+Our tent rental program allows you to safely and comfortably sleep under the stars without the investment of purchasing new equipment, or hauling it on the plane with you.

 Whether you are car camping with the family, or going deep into the backcountry- we have a rental tent that will be perfect for you.